 The LEGO Group is one of the world's leading manufacturers of creative play materials, and wants to make a positive impact on the planet and the children who will inherit it.
 Since 2012 the LEGO Group has invested approximately USD 890 million in offshore wind power.
 In May 2017 the company joined RE100 and achieved its ambition to balance 100% of its energy use with energy from renewable sources.

 Marks and Spencer is a major British multinational retailer and an advocate of effective, proportionate and fair regulation on climate change issues.
-M&S is committed to sourcing 100% renewable electricity across its global operations and is already '100% renewable' in the U.K. and R.O.I..
+M&S is committed to sourcing 100% renewable electricity across its global operations and achieved this target in 2016, four years ahead of schedule.

 Microsoft, based in the U.S., is the leading platform and productivity company for the mobile-first, cloud-first world, and its mission is to empower every person and organization on the planet to achieve more.
-The company has been 100 percent powered by renewable energy since 2014.
+The company has been 100% powered by renewable energy since 2014.